ninlilizi/NKLI-AMD-FSR-for-Unity/README.md

 * To run an effect before scaling, add the effect to the render child.
 * To run an effect after scaling, add the effect after FSR on the primary camera.

 Generally, you should run expensive effects, such as lighting, shadows, or volumetrics before scaling.
 Final effects and anything that introduces grain or distortions should run after.
-The best place to insert Anti-Alisasing is before scaling, as this will reduce artifacts in the final image.
+* Anti-Alisasing should *always* happen before scaling, as this will reduce artifacts in the final image.

 Enjoy using this as an example for integration into your Unity projects!